Ludovic Trarieux: The Dreyfus affair

-On 26 January 1885 he became Minister of Justice.
-He adopted a law that allowed more extensive opportunities of appeal in criminal cases, better compensation for injury suffered by victims of miscarriages of justice, and came up against a "legal event" that had just rocked France: one cold day, twenty-one days earlier, Captain Alfred Dreyfus had been convicted of treason, dishonourably discharged and, since 18 January, had been waiting on Ile de Re to be transported to Devil's Island in French Guiana.
+On 26 January 1895 he became Minister of Justice.
+He adopted a law that allowed more extensive opportunities of appeal in criminal cases, better compensation for injury suffered by victims of miscarriages of justice, and came up against a "legal event" that had just rocked France: one cold day, twenty-one days earlier, Captain Alfred Dreyfus had been convicted of treason, dishonourably discharged and, since 18 January, had been waiting on the Île de Ré to be transported to Devil's Island in French Guiana.

 However, since his conviction in 1894, Dreyfus and his family had not stopped protesting his innocence.
 His conviction had been pronounced in camera, with the help of false secret documents which had not been communicated to the defence.
-Very few people at this time were convinced of Dreyfus' innocence.
+Very few people at this time were convinced of Dreyfus's innocence.
 The case was closed and the Dreyfus affair had not yet begun.

-While Minister of Justice, Trarieux obtained copies of Dreyfus' writing and discovered discrepancies between the convict's handwriting and that of the author of the document that had established his guilt.
-Besides, one of Dreyfus’ lawyers, M. Demange, had come to reveal to him that a secret document had been communicated to the War Council unknown to the defence.
+While Minister of Justice, Trarieux obtained copies of Dreyfus's writing and discovered discrepancies between the convict's handwriting and that of the author of the document that had established his guilt.
+Besides, one of Dreyfus's lawyers, M. Demange, had come to reveal to him that a secret document had been communicated to the War Council unknown to the defence.
 After his departure from the Chancery, (10 November 1895), Trarieux sacrificed his professional and his political career to becoming the untiring defender of the innocence of Captain Dreyfus.
-On 7 December 1897 Trarieux was the only Senator to support Dreyfus' defender Auguste Scheurer-Kestner and praise his civic courage.
+On 7 December 1897 Trarieux was the only Senator to support Dreyfus's defender Auguste Scheurer-Kestner and praise his civic courage.

 When evidence pointed to Ferdinand Walsin Esterhazy as the real guilty party, Esterhazy himself asked to be tried by a military court.
-Just before Esterhazy’s trial on 8 January 1898, Trarieux published an open letter in "Le Temps", addressed to the War Minister, Billot, to denounce "the parody of justice".
+Just before Esterhazy's trial on 8 January 1898, Trarieux published an open letter in "Le Temps", addressed to the War Minister, Billot, to denounce "the parody of justice".
 Esterhazy was acquitted.

 In the trial of Émile Zola following his accusations against the army, Trarieux was an essential witness for the defence.
 He recounted evidence that he had collected, revealing what he had discovered concerning essential documents and explaining how he had become convinced that Esterhazy was guilty.
-As a former Minister of Justice, his support was much appreciated by Dreyfus' supporters.
+As a former Minister of Justice, his support was much appreciated by Dreyfus's supporters.

 Trarieux was a witness in Dreyfus's second trial in Rennes, from 7 August to 9 September 1899.

 Though reducing the sentence, the War Council in Rennes convicted Dreyfus a second time.
 Trarieux remarked, "Our defeat is of the kind that does not discourage, but foster courages and give grandeur to certain situations".
 He then challenged the Senate to pardon Dreyfus, in the name of justice, though initially this was only granted on the nominal grounds of the convict's ill health.
 This was pronounced by President Emile Loubet, in September 1899.
 A full amnesty followed in June 1900, granted by the Waldeck-Rousseau government, in order to calm the situation down.